 If your team is small and under the same roof, communication should not be a problem.
 However, offshoring means having a distributed team.
 This entails well-documented internal agreements and communication processes.

-A strategy made available to everyone can help.
 It should clearly state the meeting schedules and the channels and tools for communication.
 Introducing them to the organizational structure of the whole team will make it easier for them to contact someone if an issue occurs.

 - Learn how to use the right tools to communicate.